 - I suggest you take the shuttle bus as it is a tough climb from the parking area to the ticket office.
 That would save your energy for the trail.

 - Check the opening time on the national park website when you plan the visit.

-The national park website in the paragraph “How to get to the Crater” has instructions about how to get there by car, train, buses, or taxis.
+In the paragraph “How to get to the Crater” of the national park website, you will find instructions on how to get there by car, train, buses, or taxis.
 Or, refer to this local website to get bus connection details.